nebulab/playbook/processes/workplace-health-and-safety.html.md

+---
-# Workplace health and safety
+title: Workplace health and safety
+---
 Both of our offices comply with current Italian workplace health and safety standards.

 It is unproductive and certainly unhealthy to remain seated in the same position for eight hours or